How to Stay Actually Anonymous Online (Not Just Kinda)

 Browser fingerprinting links sessions across IP changes and cookie deletions.
 Tor Browser normalises fingerprint data — all Tor Browser users appear identical in key metrics.
 This is the right approach: make your browser indistinguishable from thousands of others, rather than trying to hide that you have a browser.

-Wait — this matters.
+This is a real trade-off.
 JavaScript is a massive fingerprinting attack surface.
 Disabling it (as the Tor Browser's security settings allow) breaks most of the web but dramatically reduces fingerprinting risk.
-The usability trade-off is real.
+The usability cost is significant.
 Only worth it if your threat model actually requires it.

 The Account and Identity Layer